AzureWoods/faceRecognition-yolo-facenet/README.md

 ## Configuration
 * OS: Windows 10
 * GPU: NVIDIA GeForce GTX 1060
+* CUDA TOOLKIT: v10.0
+* cuDNN SDK: v7.5 (corresponding to CUDA TOOLKIT v10.0)
+* cudnn:
 * Python: 3.x
 * tensorflow-gpu: 1.13.1

-(We successfully build this system in windows, but we are not sure if it will work under other operating sytem like Linux or Mac OS.)
+We successfully build this system in windows, but we are not sure if it will work under other operating system like Linux or Mac OS.
+However, all the repos we refer to can work under Linux, so we think Linux is also available.

 ## Usage